sapegin/washingcode-book/manuscript/book.md

 Now we can define our validations table.
 There are two ways of doing this:

-- using an object where keys represent form fields;
+- using an object where keys represent form fields
-- using an array.
+- using an array

 We’re going to use the second because we want to have several validations with different error messages for some fields, for example a field can be required and have maximum length: